 It is possible to have different soles and uppers in each case.
 Pickleball shoes designed for play on hardwood and smooth composite surfaces are designed differently from outdoor ones that need traction on rougher surfaces, resulting in different sole designs.
 Mostly the difference is the weight required in the outdoor sole, which has to be heavier.
 It is important to note that the soles affect the weight of the uppers since the importance of the shoes must fall within reasonable ranges to be acceptable for play.
 Several manufacturers make shoes that combine soles and uppers.

 You play pickleball regularly, where you play, and how hard you play will all dramatically impact your pickleball shoes’ lifespan.
 In general, customers replace pickleball shoes after 60 hours.
 If you play once a week for a few hours, you will need to replace them every two years.

 In pickleball tennis shoes, the outsole has softer, stickier rubber, which gives you a better grip on slippery gym floors than a tennis shoe, which is best suited for outdoor pickleball.

-You should wear a pickleball shoe that is made to handle the surface of each court for optimal performance on each court surface.
+After knowing what shoes to wear for pickleball, you should wear a pickleball shoe that is made to handle the surface of each court for optimal performance on each court surface.
 It would help if you chose pickleball shoes based on where you play the most.
 I have two types of pickleball shoes.
 One pair is for indoor gymnasium play, and another is for outdoor recreation.